EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

 manz_area_perc | 0.850743191246843
 ```

 These results, which I admit to having selected with some care, show a single block, number 61853, which lies across the border between two grid squares.
-Now we'll calculate the education score for each block fragment, and then divide the fragments into groups based on the grid square in which they belong, and aggregate the results.
+Now we’ll calculate the education score for each block fragment, and then divide the fragments into groups based on the grid square in which they belong, and aggregate the results.
 I did this in two separate CTEs.

 ```sql
 grid_calc AS (